 We are committed to achieving excellence in our health, safety, and environmental performance like any other critical business activity.
-Our overriding goals are to do no harm to people, to protect our natural environment and to comply with all health, safety, and environmental laws and regulations.
+Our overriding goals are to do no harm to people, to protect our natural environment, and to comply with all health, safety, and environmental laws and regulations.

 We provide a safe and healthy working environment for everyone associated with our company.
 We are committed to the belief that all accidents and occupational illnesses and injuries are preventable.
 Serious or fatal injuries resulting from our activities are unacceptable.

 We aim to play an industry-leading role in promoting best practices.
-Our company has adopted a systematic approach to health, safety, and environmental management which establishes an assurance process for legal compliance and continuous improvement in performance.
+Our company has adopted a systematic approach to health, safety, and environmental management that establishes an assurance process for legal compliance and continuous improvement in performance.
 Our contractors and joint venture partners are expected to be as committed to health, safety, and environmental protection as we are.
 Together, we set targets for improvement and measures and we appraise and report performance.
 We foster awareness and responsibility among our suppliers and customers.

 Health, safety, and environmental performance are key factors in evaluating and rewarding our employees and in selecting contractors.

-We provide on-going training to ensure that our commitments to excellence in health, safety and environmental practices are shared by all of our company’s employees.
+We provide ongoing training to ensure that our commitments to excellence in health, safety, and environmental practices are shared by all of our company’s employees.

 Do’s and Don’ts

-- All of our departments must operate with the necessary permits, approvals, and controls that are designed to protect health, safety and the environment.
+- All of our departments must operate with the necessary permits, approvals, and controls that are designed to protect health, safety, and the environment.
 Become familiar with the laws, regulations, policies, and procedures that apply to your own job duties.

 - Properly and safely handle and dispose hazardous materials.

 - Immediately alert your supervisor or manager to any situation involving the discharge of a hazardous substance or any situation that could potentially harm people or damage the environment.